Inside Nuclei Templates: How 12,000 YAML Files Became the Lingua Franca of Vulnerability Detection

 Technical Insight

-Here’s a simplified template structure for detecting an exposed API endpoint:
+Here's a real template structure that detects an exposed Git configuration file:

 info: